AaltoIIC/futimo/Documentation.md

     Motor speed rpm; 200, 30, low; 400, 30; 600, 30, rather high; 800, 30
     AlertOn;
     Variable 5; -5, 1; -3, 1; -1, 1

+# expand_fuzzy_sets_for_visualization.py
+This script is used to export data from database to a csv file that can be used by other programs (such as MATLAB) to visualize data.
+The idea is that it includes the parameters of the fuzzy sets' membership functions into the cdv file.
+The output format of the file produced by the script is as follows:
+    (Optionally timestamp 1), MeanOfMembershipFunction of first variable, SigmaOfMembershipFunction of first variable, MeanOfMembershipFunction of second variable, SigmaOfMembershipFunction of second variable, ..., Weight
+    (Optionally timestamp 2), MeanOfMembershipFunction of first variable, SigmaOfMembershipFunction of first variable, MeanOfMembershipFunction of second variable, SigmaOfMembershipFunction of second variable, ..., Weight

+The script uses [fuzzy_sets.txt](#fuzzy_sets.txt) file for definition.